 - physically place patients in the proper position for radiographic procedures

-- Ability to converse and give clear instructions to patients during examinations
+- Communication Skills- Be able to converse and give clear instructions to patients during examinations

-- Ability to make clear and accurate decisions in the clinical and didactic portions of the program.
+- Mental Abilities- Be able to make clear and accurate decisions in the clinical and didactic portions of the program.

 Post acceptance, and prior to classes beginning, prospective students will be notified about and given a drug and controlled substance screening test.
 The initial drug or substance abuse screen and confirmation will be done at the expense of Covenant Medical Center School of Radiography.